fortio/tclock/README.md

         Use 24-hour time format
   -aliasing float
-        Aliasing factor for the disc drawing (0.0 sharpest edge to 1.0 sphere effect) (default 0.8) -black-bg
+        Aliasing factor for the disc drawing (0.0 sharpest edge to 1.0 sphere effect) (default 0.8) -analog
+        Analog clock with hours, minutes and seconds hands -black-bg
         Set a black background instead of using the terminal's background -bounce int